lsst-dm/dmtn-185/index.rst

 Recommendations
 ---------------

-- [REQ-TEL-001] Invstigate ways to expose all information in the Camera Control System Database to the EFD.
+- [REQ-TEL-001] Investigate ways to expose all information in the Camera Control System Database to the EFD.
 - [REQ-TEL-002] The MMSs should ideally have an API and at the very least a machine-readable export of data that would allow its data to be retrieved by other systems.
 - [REQ-TEL-003] Any new CSCs (and wherever possible any current CSCs that lack them) should have requirements on what provenance information they should make available to SAL so it can be associated with their telemetry.